aaronkollasch/jupyter-o2/README.rst

 Requirements and compatibility
 ------------------------------
-* python 2.7 or 3.6
+* python 2.7 or 3.6+
-* pexpect.pxssh
+* pexpect 4.5+
-* POSIX: Jupyter-O2 has been tested on MacOS and Linux, while on Windows it should require Cygwin and Cygwin's version of Python.
+* POSIX: Jupyter-O2 has not been tested on Windows, but it may work with Cygwin.
 * pinentry (suggested)